 The animal cremation industry is going through a mini revolution currently.
 The practice of pet cremation is an unregulated one, but if you look at the pet crematoriums listed by the APPCC, these all adhere to a code of conduct and will ensure a high level of service to you and your beloved pet.

+Use our Pet Crematorium Search to find a reputable service provider near you.
 Always remember to ask as many questions as you like to your crematorium to put your mind at ease.

 Recommended Pet Crematoriums